 This certificate is not eligible for Federal Financial Aid.
-To explore other financial aid opportunities, please visit the YC Answer Center.
+To explore other financial aid opportunities, please visit YC Admission.

 - ICE 200 Magnetic Resonance Certification Credits: 3 - ICE 210 Magnetic Resonance Clinical Education I Credits: 3

 Upon successful completion of the Magnetic Resonance Certificate program, the learner will be able to: